alexfanjn/alexfanjn.github.io/_pages/about.md

 # About me

 Hi, I am Junyuan Fang.
 I am currently a second-year PhD student at City University of Hong Kong (CityU), where I am advised by Prof. [Chi K. Michael Tse](https://www.ee.cityu.edu.hk/~chitse/).
-I received the bachelor's degree from Guangdong  University of Technology (GDUT) in 2018, and the master’s degree from Sun Yat-sen University in 2020 supervised by Dr. [Jiajing Wu](https://cse.sysu.edu.cn/content/2575).
+I received the bachelor's degree from Guangdong  University of Technology (GDUT) in 2018, and the master’s degree from Sun Yat-sen University in 2020, supervised by Dr. [Jiajing Wu](https://cse.sysu.edu.cn/content/2575).
 My research interests are in the area of Graph Mining.
 More specifically, I am focused on the area of graph neural networks including their theory foundations, adversarial robustness and applications.
 I also have a strong passion for the robustness evaluation against cascading failures in Cyber-physical systems (CPS).

 # News

-- TBD
+- TBA

 # Rewards